kosta1809/pimmarket/README.md

 # Pimmarket, what is it?:
 in-game item shop based on pim from openperipherals addon for opencomputers mod in minecraft space.
 # Requirements:
+Opencomputers

-Applied Energistics 2.
-(Interface) /or U can use minecraft chest, or add your storage name in chest list
+Applied Energistics 2. (connected to Interface) /or U can use minecraft chest, or add your storage name in chest list

 Open Peripheral.
 (PIM)